ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

     sudo docker.io run -i -t --entrypoint /bin/bash nicolargo:glances-develop -c "cd glances ; git pull origin develop ; python -m glances"

 # How to report a bug ?

+First of all, try to run Glances with the -d (Debug) flag on the command line.
+A /tmp/glances.log file will be generated with a lot of information.

 You need a GitHub account (it's free...) to log bug on the Glances' tracker.